ZigvyCorp/interview-home-work/README.md

 - Additional information
   - Post's content and comment can be a plain text but if you can implement [rich text format](https://en.wikipedia.org/wiki/Rich_Text_Format), that would be awesome!!!
   - For json files, please head to `data` folder
-  - Template or boilerplate is accepted.
-You can also use Zigvy's predefined template [here](#)
+  - [React boilerplate](https://github.com/react-boilerplate/react-boilerplate) or other is accepted

 ## Back-end task
 - To fullfil the Front-end requirements, you should implement the following APIs.
   - Authentication & Registration API **(Mandatory for MeteorJS - Optional for ExpressJS)**
   - Post APIs **(Must have)**
   - Comment APIs **(Nice to have)**
   - User profile APIs **(Nice to have)**

 - Additional requirements
   - All APIs should be RESTful **(Mandatory for ExpressJS)**
   - API should have a well design
 - Additional information
   - You can use pre-defined json data as a reference
-  - You can use template or boilerplate for this assignment.
-You can use Zigvy template [here]()
+  - NodeJS & ExpressJS boilerplate or other is accepted